 Programming occurs during the afternoon to allow adolescents to attend school in the mornings | Clinical team works closely with each teen on their school schedules and demands | Individualized Education Programs (IEPs) are developed and followed in collaboration with each teen’s school so parents can have confidence their child’s academic needs are being met while they are working toward recovery from the eating disorder

 When they are ready, adolescents can step down from partial hospitalization to Monte Nido’s intensive outpatient programming (IOP), which offers continued clinical support and containment while allowing for full school engagement.
-Whenever possible, adolescents will retain the same primary therapist and dietitian for their individual sessions.
+Whenever possible, adolescents will retain the same primary therapist and dietitian for their individual sessions, of which there will be two minimum weekly.

 Monte Nido offers day treatment and intensive outpatient treatment in: